Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Introduction

-This paper addresses both limitations through comprehensive theoretical and empirical studies of the BP, \fmad, and ZO approaches.
-We analyze their convergence behavior, memory consumption, and computational cost as functions of model dimensionality $d$ and the number of perturbations per iteration $n$.
-Our theoretical analysis reveals that, while \fmad and ZO can reduce memory under certain regimes (e.g., when perturbations are evaluated sequentially), they fundamentally suffer from poor scalability.
-Specifically, both methods incur higher per-iteration computational cost, $\mathcal{O}(nd)$, and their convergence rates degrade with increasing dimensionality or decreasing perturbation budget due to stricter learning rate constraints.
-By contrast, BP with activation checkpointing, achieves optimal first-order convergence with lower computational cost and comparable memory usage.
+This paper addresses the above-mentioned limitations through a comprehensive study of BP, \fmad, and ZO approaches in the context of LLM training and fine-tuning.
+We first outline the expected trade-offs among convergence behavior, memory consumption, and computational cost as functions of model dimensionality $d$ and the number of perturbations per iteration $n$, quantities that are particularly large in modern LLMs.
+These theoretical results suggest that, while \fmad and ZO may reduce memory under certain regimes (e.g., when perturbations are evaluated sequentially), they face scalability challenges for LLM optimization, including higher per-iteration computational cost, $\mathcal{O}(nd)$, and slower convergence in high dimensions or under limited perturbation budgets.
+In contrast, BP with activation checkpointing is expected to achieve favorable convergence with comparable memory usage.

-To complement our theoretical findings, we conduct extensive empirical evaluations on large language and vision-language models across tasks including text classification, text generation, and visual question answering.
-We compare BP with checkpointing against a wide range of \fmad and ZO variants (including SVRG~\cite{liu2018zosvrg}, multiple perturbations per iteration~\cite{feng2024baffle}), and our own enhanced versions with variance reduction: gradient accumulation and adaptive perturbation sampling.
+We then conduct extensive empirical evaluations on large language and vision-language models across text classification, text generation, and visual question answering tasks.
+We compare BP with checkpointing against a wide range of \fmad and ZO variants (including SVRG~\citep{liu2018zosvrg}, multiple perturbations per iteration~\citep{feng2024baffle}), and our own enhanced versions with variance reduction: gradient accumulation and adaptive perturbation sampling.
 As illustrated in Figure~\ref{fig:three-way-tradeoff}, BP with checkpointing consistently achieves higher accuracy and faster convergence, while using memory on par with \fmad and ZO variants.

+Beyond standard performance metrics (accuracy, memory, and convergence time), we also perform a dedicated study of specific failure modes in \fmad and ZO, focusing on instabilities in Jacobian-vector products ({\jvp}s) that can arise under adaptive optimizers and hinder convergence.
+This analysis provides insight into why these gradient estimation methods behave unpredictably in practice and complements our broader evaluation of their scalability and reliability.